 Finding your niche is key to lasting success.
 Ask yourself the reasoning behind the creation of your sportswear company.
 What consumer problem does it solve?
 Why is your sports brand important, and what is your differentiator?

-By asking yourself the following questions up front, you’ll enhance your business niche and find that it’s much easier to tap into your specific market and gain traction.
+Answer these questions to enhance your business niche and find that it’s much easier to tap into your specific market and gain traction.

 Market expertise is essential to understanding what makes your company original.
 This includes understanding your competition, manufacturing, and your customer base.
 If you’re new to the sportswear game, don’t fret.
 There are plenty of free educational tools and resources available to you.